dkharazi/clv/README.md

 # Wayfair: a CLV Case Study

 If our CLV estimates are accurate enough, we can use those CLV estimates to measure the value of our acquired customers across their lifetimes, rather than the hisorical spend of our customers.
 This is an important concept for determining whether our acquired customers should be considered high-value or low-value customers.
-For example, [Peter Fader](https://www.youtube.com/watch?v=0iLQCNYdNb4&ab_channel=TalksatGoogle) and [Daniel McCarthy](https://twitter.com/d_mccar/status/1376564874713702408) have both mentioned Wayfair's acquisitions are growing too fast without retaining repeat buyers or high-value customers.
+For example, [Peter Fader](https://www.youtube.com/watch?v=0iLQCNYdNb4&ab_channel=TalksatGoogle) and [Daniel McCarthy](https://twitter.com/d_mccar/status/1376564874713702408) have both mentioned Wayfair's acquisitions are growing too fast without retaining repeat-buyers or high-value customers.
 In other words, they're acquiring a lot of low-value customers, and they haven't established enough of a base of repeat buyers, who they can rely on when their acquisitions level off.
 As a result, their revenue is expected to drop once acquisitions reach their peak, which is illustrated in the following figure.

 ![Wayfair Acquisition Costs](https://raw.githubusercontent.com/dkharazi/customer-centricity/main/clv3.png)